Naereen/web-sphinx/beacon.en.rst

 «Vanilla» Google Analytics code
 -------------------------------
-.. warning:: I'm not done translating this page yet !

 The default code to add in every page is the following piece of JavaScript:

 .. code-block:: javascript